 Lower debt

 A budget surplus indicates a healthy budget.
 The government has excess money because it earns more than it spends.
 Because it has extra funds, the government does not have to take on debt.
-Instead, the government can allocate it to pay off debt, making future principal and interest expenses lower.
-As a result, the debt-to-GDP ratio – and therefore the risk of default – is decreasing.
+Instead, it can allocate them to pay off debt, lowering future principal and interest expenses.
+As a result, the debt-to-GDP ratio—and therefore the risk of default—is decreasing.

 With lower debt, government fiscal is more sustainable.
 The government can use future revenues to finance productive programs to increase the tax revenue base in the long term.